Rayan-Sarieddine/paws/aduino/README.md

 -Breadboard: used for prototyping and building circuits on it.
 -Wires: used to set up and configure printed circuit boards.
 -USB Wire: used to power the board and upload the program via a Micro USB port.

+III.
+Procedure:

+1-Attach the ESP8266 and the GPS module to the breadboard.
+Carefully insert the pins of the ESP8266 and the Neo-6M-GPS module into separate rows on the breadboard, ensuring that each pin has a firm and secure connection.
+This setup allows for an organized and modular approach to building the circuit.